Table of contents

 What Is Snowflake?

-Snowflake positions themselves as a Data Cloud (essentially a cloud-based data warehouse) that is powered by an advanced data platform and supports data in many ways (storage, processing, and analytics).
+Snowflake positions itself as a Data Cloud (essentially a cloud-based data warehouse) that is powered by an advanced data platform and supports data in many ways (storage, processing, and analytics).
 They offer a SaaS (Software as a Service) product for businesses looking to adopt a cloud-first approach to data management.

 Why Connect Salesforce and Snowflake?